appacademy/Module-1-Resources/README.md

 ## Updating this repo (DAILY)

-- Git is an amazing tool that allows you to have the most up-to-date code your lecturer has written by running this command and following the prompts
+You can get the most up-to-date lecture material every morning by running the \
+following command.

 ```bash
 aa_update